 Related Policies Consistency Analysis

 Overflight Compatibility

-O-1 All new projects within the AlA that are subject to discretionary review and approval shall be required to dedicate an avigation easement to the County of Santa Clara.
+O-1 All new projects within the AIA that are subject to discretionary review and approval shall be required to dedicate an avigation easement to the County of Santa Clara.
 The avigation easement shall be similar to that shown as Exhibit 1 in Appendix A of the CLUP.
 (In September of 2002 Assembly Bill AB2776 was signed into law and is to become effective on January 1, 2004.
 This statute requires that as part of the real estate transfer process, the purchaser be informed if the property is in an Airport Influence Area and if so, the purchaser is to be informed of the potential impacts resulting from the associated airport.)
-Conditionally Consistent .
+Conditionally-Consistent .
 Because the Project would result in standards that allow for a higher footprint, building height, and intensity of use, the Project is subject to discretionary review and approval.
 The Project would be required to dedicate an avigation easement to the County of Santa Clara to remain consistent with O-1.
+Each project within the Project area would be evaluated on a case-by-case basis.
+Projects within areas with oversight by the ALUC, such as the Project area, would be subject to individual review for avigation easement approval and consistency, and would therefore be consistent with avigation easement policies.

 Reconstruction Compatibility

 R-1 Reconstruction projects that are not subject to a previous avigation easement shall not be required to provide an avigation easement as a condition for approval.
 R-2 Residential reconstruction projects must include noise insulation to assure interior noise levels of less than 45 dB CNEL.
 R-3 An application for reconstruction increasing the structure's internal square footage, footprint square footage, height, and/or intensity of use may be approved if the local agency determines that such increase will have no adverse impact beyond that which existed with the original structure.
 However, a project approved under this policy shall require the property owner to offer and the local agency shall accept an avigation easement to the County of Santa Clara, similar to Exhibit 1 in the Appendix [of the CLUP].
 Consistent .
 While the Project allows for redevelopment of existing industrial buildings, the Project's purpose is not to rebuild a legally established structure.
 As such, reconstruction policies would not apply.
 However, the policies detailed in R-1 to R-3 would affect future reconstruction actions that may occur as a result of unknown future events.